MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

    Set-AzureADDirectorySetting -Id (Get-AzureADDirectorySetting | where -Property DisplayName -Value "Group.Unified" -EQ).id -DirectorySetting $Setting
    ```

-In this task, you have created classifications and classification descriptions for the Office 365 Groups, that will be used as Microsoft Teams classifications.
+In this task, you have created classifications and classification descriptions for the Microsoft 365 Groups, that will be used as Microsoft Teams classifications.

 #### Task 2 - Assign classification labels